 Nonetheless, if you’re not cooking for a family, the Coleman Fold N Go’s easy-to-use design, unmatched portability (for a propane unit), and excellent value make it the best super-portable propane camping grill out there right now.

-Anyone familiar with grilling knows there’s a subset of die-hard meat-lovers who insist that nothing makes beef, pork, and chicken taste as good as an old-fashioned charcoal grill.
+Anyone familiar with grilling knows there’s a subset of die-hard meat lovers who insist that nothing makes beef, pork, and chicken taste as good as an old-fashioned charcoal grill.
 Thankfully, the Weber Go-Anywhere camping grill means you don’t have to give up the flavor of charcoal-grilled meat when you’re on the go.
 Its cooking surface has 160 square inches of space (enough for about six burgers), and since it uses charcoal, you don’t have to mess around with costly propane canisters.

 When not in use, the legs fold up around the lid to hold everything together in a package about the size of a fishing tackle box.
 The Weber Go-Anywhere charcoal camping grill is an excellent value, too, at around $60.

-- The 5 Best Air Mattresses for Camping in Comfort
+- The 11 Best Tarps for Camping in 2021

 - Our Essential Ernest Hemingway Reading List, Ranked